Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 The visit comes as Zelensky and other officials continue to pressure other countries for more ammunition and weapons to stop the advance of Russian troops trying to push deeper into the West. of the Ukrainian-held Donetsk region and also penetrate the Kharkiv region of northern Ukraine. this during the third year of the war.

-Ukrainian Foreign Minister Dmytro Kuleba said in Vilnius, Lithuania, where he was attending a meeting of foreign ministers of France, Lithuania, Latvia and Estonia, that aid drip to Ukraine no longer worked.
+Ukrainian Foreign Minister Dmytro Kuleba said in Vilnius, Lithuania, where he was attending a meeting of foreign ministers of France, Lithuania, Latvia and Estonia, that “the drip aid to Ukraine no longer works.”

-An envoy from China, who has frustrated Ukraine and its Western allies by boosting trade with Russia and describing the conflict and its causes largely from Moscow's perspective, was in kyiv on Thursday at a European conference visit for discussions on resolving what he calls the Ukrainian crisis.
+A Chinese envoy, who has frustrated Ukraine and its Western allies by boosting trade with Russia and describing the conflict and its causes largely from Moscow's perspective, was in Kiev on Thursday on a European visit to negotiations on the settlement of what he calls Ukraine. crisis.
 Li Hui, the special representative for Eurasian affairs, met with officials from Russia, the EU, Switzerland and Poland before his stop in Ukraine and was scheduled to visit Germany and France.

-A little after Full-scale invasion of Ukraine by Russia In February 2022, Turkey hosted a meeting between Russian and Ukrainian foreign ministers as well as unsuccessful negotiations between the two countries' negotiators aimed at ending hostilities.
+Shortly after Russia's full-scale invasion of Ukraine in February 2022, Turkey hosted a meeting between Russian and Ukrainian foreign ministers as well as unsuccessful negotiations between the two countries' negotiators aimed at bringing end to hostilities.

 Later in 2022, Turkey, alongside the United Nations, also negotiated a deal between Russia and Ukraine allowing millions of tons of Ukrainian grain to be shipped via the Black Sea.
 Russia, however, withdrew from the deal last year, citing obstacles to its food and fertilizer exports.